 During the months we are open (mid-April-late November), our campstore/office is generally open from 9am-6pm Monday-Thursday, 8am-9pm Friday-Saturday, and 8am-6pm on Sunday.
 These hour change depending on the season, with more limited hours in the spring & fall, and extended hours in the summer.
 We will ocasionally close the store on a slow weekday, so we can have some time off!

 We have a security guard on duty Friday & Saturday nights from 11pm-2am.
 His job is to monitor the entire campground to enforce quiet hours and ensure the safety of all our guests.
 We also have security some Thursday and Sunday nights, or any night we have a nearly full campground.

 How many people can I have on a site/ Can I have people not staying her come visit me at my site?

-You can have up to 4 adults and unlimited kids (ages 0-14) on a site at the base rate.
-You can have a maximum of 6 adults on a site, with the 5th and 6th person costing an extra $5/person/night.
+You can have up to 4 adults or up to 6 with kids (ages 0-14) on a site at the base rate.

 How many 50-Amp sites do you have?

 We have just one 50-Amp site.
 It is Site 49, and it is a large full hookup site.

 We have one 30-Amp Full Hookup pull through (Site 5), one 30-Amp Electric & Water pull through (Site 33), and four 30-Amp Electric pull-throughs (Sites 29, 31, 32 & 12).